 - finally, the geometric model gives the chance that an allele is beneficial, i.e., is a member of X’, as a function of effect-size,

 That is, the geometric model yields the chance that an allele is a member of the set that is chosen deterministically by selection.
 Kimura took the explicit part of this argument, the geometric model, and embedded it within a stochastic origin-fixation conception of evolution, so that effect-size of the benefit becomes important.
 That is, Kimura took proposition (3) and replaced it with “selection will choose from X’ in proportion to the chance of fixation” (e.g., 2s).
 Not only is this mutationist innovation contrary to Fisher’s thinking, it utterly changes the conclusion of the argument to favor intermediate-sized changes instead of infinitesimal ones.
-Yet, contemporary authors use “Fisher’s model” to describe Kimura’s model, and imply that Fisher shared Kimura’s mutationist conception of evolution but was confused about how to calculate the result.
-Again, see Stoltzfus (2017).
+Yet, contemporary authors use “Fisher’s model” to describe Kimura’s model, and imply that Fisher shared Kimura’s mutationist conception of evolution but made a mistake or was confused about how to calculate the result.
+Again, see Stoltzfus (2017) or Rockman (2012).